 - Any private businesses or profit-making organisations unless they are a Social Enterprise or Community Interest Company

-If you are unsure if your organisation is eligible please do not hesitate to contact us.
+If you are unsure whether your community group or organisation is eligible, please do not hesitate to contact us.
 We may be able to support you to reach a constituted status or use a suitable body to help manage a grant on your behalf.

 Applications will be reviewed by an Active Devon panel and submitted to Sport England for authorisation if they meet the funding objectives.
-We work with the majority of interested organisations to help them shape their applications to maximise impact.
+We work with the majority of interested community groups or organisations to help them shape their applications to maximise impact.

 Active Devon’s Mentoring/Resilience Scheme

 Active Devon also has in place a resilience scheme for community groups or organisations.
 If you think yours would benefit from the support of an expert advisor, to ensure you have the governance, support, policies and practices in place to help you to thrive and survive going forward, please indicate your interest.
 Or, if you are interested in finding out what support a mentor might be able to offer, please get in touch.